Drizzle migrations on Cloudflare D1

 Migrations

-So, Drizzle handles migrations by comparing the schema file to the actual database and by running npx drizzle-kit generate it will create a new migration sql file and some metadata files to keep track of the state.
+Drizzle handles migrations by diffing the schema file against the current state.
+Running npx drizzle-kit generate produces a new SQL migration file plus some metadata to track what's been generated.

 // scripts/migrate.ts